skj1991/EventsAround/README.md

 # EventsAround

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/EventsAround`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to Events Around!

-TODO: Delete this and the text above, and describe your gem
+This CLI program will allow you to search for upcoming events offered via Ticketmaster in any U.S. city.
+From a list of events you will be able to get more information such as the venue, location and where to buy tickets.
+This program is currently unable to search outside of the U.S.

 ## Installation